isomerpages/moe-henryparkpri/pages/Useful Links.md

 <li>
 <p><a href="https://studentgpa.incomegroupins.com.sg/#/" rel="noopener noreferrer nofollow" target="_blank">Group Personal Accident (GPA) Claim for Students</a>
 </p>
+<p>With effect from 2024 all student accident insurance claims submission
+are to be submitted electronically.&nbsp; Parents/students are to submit their claims online and check the claims status through the online portal.</p>
 <p><strong><u>For online submission process:</u></strong>
 </p>
 <ol data-tight="true" class="tight">